joanroig/cloud-invoicing/README.md

 ## Introduction

-We need to have a Google Cloud project to upload the server to App Engine, create an Apps Script, secure the communication between Apps Script and App Engine, and finally trigger the invoice generation from the spreadsheet.
+We need to have a Google Cloud project to upload the server to App Engine, then create an Apps Script, secure the communication between Apps Script and App Engine, and finally trigger the invoice generation from the spreadsheet.

+### GCP architecture overview

 To provide a better understanding of all actors, the process flow looks like this: